FailAcademy/learning/web-dev-foundation/_slides/week-08/02-intro-to-ajax-slides.md

 # What We've Learned

-- What Ajax and what it's for
+- What Ajax is and what it's for
 - How to format data with JSON
 - What an API is and how to interact with someone else's on the front-end of a website